 We benefit from fantastic sporting facilities and excellent ICT, that allows us to continually develop a more imaginative and modern curriculum.
 All members of our teaching staff are issued with a laptop and there are interactive boards and projectors in every teaching room.
 The entire site is covered for wireless access allowing all in our community to learn wherever they may be.
 We have a very advanced ICT managed service which offers us excellent support.

 We have a Centre for students with a physical disability and a Centre for students with Autistic Spectrum Disorder.
 In addition we resource a Centre for vulnerable students who need support with their transition into and through, secondary school.
-The students in our specialist Centres are largely integrated into the whole academy.
+Students who have moderate and specific learning needs are supported by a team of specialist teachers and teaching assistants from the Supportive Education Department.
+The students in our Centres are largely integrated into the whole academy.
 The Centres are very innovative and much respected in the community.
-In 2103 we welcomed The Rise School as a co-located partner school on the Tudor Park Education Trust campus.
+In 2013 we welcomed The Rise School as a co-located partner school on the Tudor Park Education Trust campus.
 In 2016 we celebrated the opening of Logic Studio School, a partner school in our Trust.
 Together both schools have worked on an innovative and aspirational post 16 offer for our students.

 One of the defining characteristics of Springwest is its range of active partnerships.
 We truly value and benefit from these and the following partners demonstrate our commitment to partnership working.
 These include: